Milarepa

-Jetsun Milarepa (1028/40–1111/23) was a Tibetan siddha, who was famously known as a murderer when he was a young man, before turning to Buddhism and becoming a highly accomplished Buddhist disciple.
+Jetsun Milarepa (1052-1135) was a Tibetan siddha, who was famously known as a murderer when he was a young man, before turning to Buddhism and becoming a highly accomplished Buddhist disciple.
 He is generally considered one of Tibet's most famous yogis and spiritual poets, whose teachings are known among several schools of Tibetan Buddhism.
 He was a student of Marpa Lotsawa, and a major figure in the history of the Kagyu school of Tibetan Buddhism.
 He is also famous for the feat of climbing Mount Kailash.

 Biography

 Overlooking Pelgyeling Gompa at Milarepa's Cave, Tibet.

-The nine story tower that Milarepa single-handedly built, Sekhar Gutok, Lhodrag, Tibet.
+The nine story tower that Milarepa single-handedly built, Sekar Gutok Monastery, Lhodrag, Tibet.

 Milarepa's life-story is famous in Tibetan culture, and retold many times.
-The best-known biography, The Life of Milarepa, written by Tsangnyön Heruka (1452–1507) in the fifteenth century and drawing from older biographies, is still very popular.
+The best-known biography, The Life of Milarepa, written by Tsangnyön Heruka (1452–1507) in the fifteenth century and drawing on older biographies, is still very popular.
 Most of the present-day stories on Milarepa come from this single source, with oral lineage predominating as well as relics including his bearskin coat.
 While "very little [is known] about him as a historical person at all," Milarepa is venerated by all Tibetan schools "as an exemplar of religious dedication and mastery."
 His life story established the lineage of the Kagyu sect and its key figures.